opentensor/subtensor-Deprecated-/README.md

 ### Installation as a systemd service
+Note.
+This type of installation is only available on linux.

 There are 4 scripts available in the root dir that will setup subtensor as a systemd service
 ```commandline
 ./install_akira_full.sh